 Have lots of great fact sheets to help you prepare for adulthood.

-Preparing for Adulthood The Preparing for Adulthood programme (PfA) is delivered by the National Development Team for inclusion (NDTi).The programme is funded by the Department for Education as part of the Delivering Better Outcomes Together consortium.
+The Preparing for Adulthood programme (PfA) is delivered by the National Development Team for inclusion (NDTi).The programme is funded by the Department for Education as part ofthe Delivering Better Outcomes Together consortium.